 Ireland is so much more than all of that though, and music is as much at the heart of Irish culture as anything else.
 Music festivals in Ireland are a dime a dozen, and making the trek to some of the further flung festivals will take you deep into the stunning Irish countryside.
 If your idea of Irish music festivals is contained within the city limits of Dublin and beyond, my list has those in spades too.

-1) Electric Picnic
+1) Electric Picnic Festival 2024

-When: August / September
+When: August 16-18, 2024

-Genre: Rock / Indie
+Genre: Rock / Indie / Electronica

 The Picnic has been described as “Ireland’s version of Glastonbury” and “a great inspiration to Latitude” by one of its business partners, Laois.
 US magazine Billboard calling it as “a magnificent rock n roll circus, a textbook example of everything a festival should be” and Rolling Stone described it as “one of the best festivals we’ve ever been to”.

-Where: Mitchelstown, County Cork
+Where: Mitchelstown, County Cork, Ireland